 Prices are around 3-15€

 Morocco is known for the production of all sorts of oils.
 Most big beauty companies get their oils from Morocco.
 You can find Argan and co. in all popular beauty products.
+Lot’s of information on the benefits of Argan Oil you can find here.
 When in Morocco don’t miss to buy some of the oils and waters yourself because it is way cheaper than fabricated in some expensive products and it is pure: no chemicals added.

 The effect stays the same.
 Different oils are used for different sorts of treatments and parts of your body.
 The hashish oil for instance was recommended to me when I was looking for something to moisture my hair.
 It turned out to be my absolutely favourite parfume.
 There are more things in it than hash oil and it smells soo good.
 If you want to buy some Argan Oil online check out the website of Belaid, a friend of mine who sells really high quality oil online: Argan Tislit.